Alonso-del-Arte/chess/doc/Terminology.md

 * **Pawn** &mdash; The lowest ranking pieces, each player gets eight of them.
 Pawns are notated by their position, without the letter P.
+* **Pin** &mdash; When a piece must stay in place to protect a more valuable piece from capture, or to protect the king from check.
 * **Polish opening** &mdash; The opening in which White begins by playing the queenside knight's pawn forward two spaces.
 See Openings for more details.
 * **Promotion** &mdash; When a pawn reaches the opponent's home row, it is